Core Idea

 Definition

-Consistency in the context of the CAP-Theorem denotes that any read operation that begins after a write operation completes must return that value or a more recent write.
-All nodes see the same data at the same time.
-This is equivalent to linearizability: a strong correctness condition where the system behaves as if there is only a single copy of the data, and each operation appears to take effect instantaneously at some point between its invocation and response.
-It is distinct from ACID consistency (C in ACID), which refers to transactions leaving the database in a valid state according to rules and constraints—not to the visibility of the latest write across replicas.
+Consistency in the context of the CAP-Theorem means any read beginning after a write completes must return that value or a more recent write—all nodes see the same data at the same time.
+This is equivalent to linearizability (Herlihy & Wing, 1990): every operation appears to take effect instantaneously between its invocation and response.
+It is distinct from ACID consistency (the C in ACID), which means transactions leave the database in a valid state according to constraints—not about visibility of the latest write across replicas.

 Key Characteristics

-• Single-copy illusion: The system appears to have one logical copy of the data; reads always observe the most recent completed write.
+• Single-copy illusion: The system behaves as if there is one logical copy of the data; reads always observe the most recently completed write regardless of which replica serves the request

-• Linearizability: Formal model where every operation has a linearization point; concurrent operations can be ordered as if they occurred sequentially.
+• Linearizability: Every operation has a linearization point and concurrent operations can be ordered as if sequential—the strongest commonly used consistency guarantee

-• Trade-off with availability: Under the CAP theorem, during a network partition a system cannot provide both consistency and Availability—it must choose.
-CP systems sacrifice availability to preserve consistency; AP systems sacrifice consistency for availability and use Eventual-Consistency.
+• Trade-off with availability: Under CAP-Theorem, during a partition a system cannot provide both consistency and Availability—CP systems sacrifice availability; AP systems use Eventual-Consistency

-• Tunable in practice: Many distributed databases offer configurable consistency levels (e.g., quorum reads/writes) to trade latency and availability for stronger consistency when needed.
+• Tunable in practice: Many distributed databases offer configurable consistency levels (quorum reads/writes) to trade latency and availability for stronger consistency per operation

-• Scope: Can apply to a single object (per-object consistency) or to multiple objects (multi-object consistency, involving Distributed-Transactions).
+• Scope: Applies to a single object or multiple objects simultaneously (multi-object consistency, involving Distributed-Transactions)

 Why It Matters